-Injections
+Injections & Vaccinations

-Injections into major joints (such as Cortisone, Durolane, or Monovisc) should not be done once you are on the waitlist.
+Injections into major joints (such as Cortisone, Durolane, Monovisc or Synvisc) should not be done once you are on the waitlist.
 This is to reduce the risk of an infected joint which would cause your surgery to be delayed or postponed.

 The shingles vaccination should NOT be done within 30 days of surgery.
-Other vaccinations, such as the flu shot, COVID vaccinations and boosters, and the pneumonia vaccination are okay if it is not within 7 days before or after surgery.
+Other vaccinations, such as the flu shot, COVID vaccinations and boosters, and the pneumonia vaccination are okay if it is done at least 7 days before or after surgery.

 Vitamin or medication injections are fine at any time.
 Any other injections should be clarified with your Navigator.